hipercompl/fbdb/README.md

 - high-level API for Firebird service manager,
 - high-level API for Firebird events,
 - abstractions for server / database statistics,
-- implementation of the Firebird wire protocol to use FbDb without the native client libraries,
+- implementation of the Firebird wire protocol to use FbDb without the native client libraries.
-- support for Firebird's array data types.